liamedeiros/ehtplot/doc/COLORMAP.md

 then be used to accurately map the color in an image to a device. sRGB is often the default image color space for modern softwares.
-That is, if we save an image without a color profile, it is often interperted as in sRGB with gamma 2.2.
+That is, if we save an image without a color profile, it is often interpreted as in sRGB with gamma 2.2.

 The CIELAB (== CIE L\*a\*b\* == Lab) color space, introduced by the International Commission on Illumination (ICE) in 1976, was the first